IBM i: Database management

 IBM i features an integrated relational database currently known as IBM Db2 for IBM i.
 The database evolved from the non-relational System/38 database, gaining support for the relational model and SQL.
 The database originally had no name, instead it was described simply as "data base support".
 It was given the name DB2/400 in 1994 to indicate comparable functionality to IBM's other commercial databases.
 Despite the Db2 branding, Db2 for IBM i is an entirely separate codebase to Db2 on other platforms, and is tightly integrated into the SLIC layer of IBM i as opposed to being an optional product.

 IBM i provides two mechanisms for accessing the integrated database - the so-called native interface, which is based on the database access model of the System/38, and SQL.
 The native interface consists of the Data Description Specifications (DDS) language, which is used to define schemas and the OPNQRYF command or QQQQRY query API.
 Certain Db2 for i features such as object-relational database management require SQL and cannot be accessed through the native interface.
 IBM i has two separate query optimizers known as the Classic Query Engine (CQE) and SQL Query Engine (SQE).
 These are implemented inside the SLIC alongside a Query Dispatcher which selects the appropriate optimizer depending on the type of the query.
 Remote access through the native interface and SQL is provided by the Distributed Data Management Architecture (DDM) and Distributed Relational Database Architecture respectively.

 A storage engine for MySQL and MariaDB named IBMDB2I allows applications designed for those databases to use Db2 for i as a backing store.
 Other open source databases have been ported to IBM i, including PostgreSQL, MongoDB and Redis.
 These databases run on the PASE environment, and are independent of the operating system's integrated database features.

-Networking

-IBM i supports TCP/IP networking in addition to the proprietary IBM Systems Network Architecture.
+User interfaces